yashpote/yashpote.github.io/index.md

 ## Research Group

-I work in the [Meel Research Group](https://meelgroup.github.io/), and am advised by *[Prof. Kuldeep S. Meel](https://www.comp.nus.edu.sg/~meel/)*.
+I work in the [Meel Research Group](https://meelgroup.github.io/).
 We are situated in the School of Computing in NUS.